-In-patient or day-patient cover continued

-Limit details Note

-Hotel accommodation for one parent while a child is in hospital ✓ Up to \$160 a night up to \$800 a year.
-Covers towards the costs for one parent to stay near to the hospital where a child under 18 is having treatment .
+In-patient or day-patient cover continued Limit details Note Hotel accommodation for one parent while a child is in hospital ✓ Up to \$160 a night up to \$800 a year.
+Covers towards the costs for one parent to stay near to the hospital where a child under 18 is having treatment.
 The child must be having treatment covered by the policy at a hospital that is not in their home town.
 If you have an excess, we will not take this off this cash payment.

-Out-patient cover Limit details Note Surgery Within your overall policy limit " See 3.4 Who can provide your treatment CT, MRI or PET scans ✓ Within your overall CT = Computerised Tomography policy limit MRI = Magnetic Resonance Imaging PET = Positron Emission Tomography See 3.4 Who can provide your treatment, 3.5 Hospitals where you can have your treatment, and 3.7 Differences when you have your treatment in certain countries.
-Drugs and dressings ✓ \$1,200 per year The drugs and dressings must be for treatment of a medical condition that we cover and must be prescribed by a medical practitioner .
+Out-patient cover Limit details Note Surgery ✓ Within your overall policy limit >> See 3.4 Who can provide your treatment CT, MRI or PET scans N or PET scans ✓ Within your overall policy limit CT = Computerised Tomography MRI = Magnetic Resonance Imaging PET = Positron Emission Tomography See 3.4 Who can provide your treatment, 3.5 Hospitals where you can have your treatment, and 3.7 Differences when you have your treatment in certain countries.
+Drugs and dressings ✓ \$800 per year The drugs and dressings must be for treatment of a medical condition that we cover and must be prescribed by a medical practitioner .
+Virtual doctor service ✓ Unlimited video appointments Unlimited doctor Access to a Virtual Doctor service for unlimited video appointments and telephone consultations.
+To register and use the service please visit: